-For most travellers who like drinking, the most common cause of their sickness during the trip is drinking alcohol.
+For most travelers who like drinking, the most common cause of their sickness during the trip is drinking alcohol.
 Travellers normally do not come to the realisation that the ice they put in their drinks, may it be alcohol or juice, is the reason for their bathroom misery.
 So, when ordering alcohol, soda, or any kind of drinks, request to omit the addition of ice.

 What if I become ill?

 Sadly, when you get sick from your food choice, there’s nothing much you can do but live with it for a few days to weeks while waiting for your medication to work.
 Make sure to drink plenty of water (not tap water!)
 It’s important to keep your body fluid high when you’re sick.

 Blockage tablets are not the solution to diarrhoea problem.
 Your body has to get rid of toxins on its own, so unless it’s really necessary, try to avoid taking tablets.

 Keep in mind that it is important to report the incidence of stomach sickness or food poisoning to the place you suspected you got the food from.
 It’s also worth noting that the duration of recovery depends on from person to person, so make sure to check with a medical professional as soon as you can when you feel something weird in your body after eating a certain food.
 It’s also important for your travel insurance claim, which you should consider getting before the beginning of your trip.

 Whether you are enjoying the benefits of traveling alone or you’re sharing your precious travel moments with other people, knowing how to take care of yourself by knowing what foods to avoid is an important part of traveling.